-III DEGREE OF BACHELOR OF EDUCATION WITH HONOURS IN PRIMARY EDUCATION
+III DEGREE OF BACHELOR OF EDUCATION IN PRIMARY EDUCATION

-The Degree of Bachelor of Education with Honours in Primary Education is governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 590, which at the time of going to print is in draft form, are as follows:
+The Degree of Bachelor of Education with Honours in Primary Education is governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 590 are as follows:

-- The Degree of Bachelor of Education with Honours in Primary Education (BEd) may be awarded by the University of Glasgow in the Faculty of Education (the Faculty) as a Degree in such designations as may be prescribed by Regulations. - 2.
-The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
-Candidates for the Degree of BEd who do not complete the minimum graduating curriculum may be eligible to receive the Degree of Bachelor of Arts (Primary Education).
-The early exit awards of Certificate of Higher Education (Primary Education) and Diploma of Higher Education (Primary Education) are also included in the Regulations.
+- The Degree of Bachelor of Education with Honours in Primary Education may be awarded by the Senate of the University of Glasgow in the Faculty of Education (the Faculty) as a Degree in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 590 - "Degree of Bachelor of Education (Hons) in Primary Education".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution.